-Rivalries were fierce but lifelong friendships were created as 16 new world champions were crowned on a weekend of sporting excellence at the UIPM 2024 Masters World Championships.
+Amid fierce rivalries, lifelong friendships were born and renewed, and new world champions were crowned across three days of sporting excellence at the UIPM 2024 Pentathlon & Tetrathlon Masters World Championships.

-Athletes who had previously specialised in Laser Run, Biathle and Triathle as well as Modern Pentathlon rose to the challenge in Gyomro (HUN) as the event returned after a six-year absence.
-Thirteen team medals were also awarded, with 100 athletes from around the world aged 30+ to 70+ competing in Pentathlon and Tetrathlon.
+Athletes who had previously specialised in Laser Run, Biathle and Triathle as well as Modern Pentathlon rose to the challenge in Gyomro (HUN), showing the diversity of the modern UIPM

+Sports movement as one of its most popular events returned after a six-year absence.

+Sixteen individual and 13 team medals were awarded, along with nine relay titles, as 100 athletes from around the world competed in Pentathlon and Tetrathlon categories 30+ to 70+.
+Click [here](#) to view results.

-Interestingly, three athletes with origins in Laser Run, Biathle or Triathle won gold: Tamas Gajdos and Krisztina Gerhardt of Hungary and Emanuel Gambini of Italy demonstrating the value of the UIPM Sports pathway in offering opportunities for lifelong competition.
+Interestingly, three athletes with origins in Laser Run, Biathle or Triathle won individual golds, Hungary duo Tamas Gajdos and Krisztina Gerhardt and Emanuel Gambini of Italy demonstrating the value of the UIPM Sports pathway in offering opportunities for lifelong competition.